africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Don’t let the Internet replace your firsthand experience of life, but do let it extend your experience - Douglas Axe.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/don-t-let-the-internet-replace-your-firsthand-experience-of-life-but-do-let-it-extend-your-experience-douglas-axe/","title":"Don’t let the Internet replace your firsthand experience of life, but do let it extend your experience - Douglas Axe"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/don-t-let-the-internet-replace-your-firsthand-experience-of-life-but-do-let-it-extend-your-experience-douglas-axe/","title":"Don’t let the Internet replace your firsthand experience of life, but do let it extend your experience - Douglas Axe","noteIcon":""}
 ---